PR0123/quantize/README.md

 [Demo](spreadEvenly.swift)

-I found an amateur [implementation of withLatestFrom](https://serhiybutz.medium.com/combine-withlatestfrom-operator-8c529e809fd3) operator allegedly missing from Combine.
+I found an amateur [implementation of withLatestFrom](https://serhiybutz.medium.com/combine-withlatestfrom-operator-8c529e809fd3) operator allegedly absent from Combine.
 I believe it can and should be much simpler, and so [I tried](spreadEvenly.swift)

 ## My attempts:
 ## 1.